🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 That's not saying, bitch, get in the kitchen.

-If mom is home rather than being raised by the state.
+That's saying, hey, it's best for the kids if mama's home rather than being raised by the state.

 We've done it the other way.

-Dual income household, state raise your two kids.
+Dual-income household, state raises your kids.

 How's that turned out?

-Well, don't conservatives want more Megan Kellys out as an inspiration, so more young women?
+Well, don't conservatives want more Megan Kelly's out as an inspiration so more young women?

 No.